 Required documents and fees

 - Admission fee.
 You will be prompted to pay the fee in the online system.
 If you would like to request a fee waiver, you may do so at that time.
-Please see our FAQ page for more information on waiving the application fee.
+Please see our FAQ page for more information on what to do in case you cannot afford the application fee.

 - International students only.
 Upload a copy of your passport.
 You may also be prompted for other documents including e.g. affidavit of support, English language test scores (or a waiver).
 Some documents are required at the time of initial application.
 Others will be requested only if you are admitted to the program.